 Postojna’s hostels may be a useful option for visitors who wish to experience some of the area's more energetic activities such as cave exploration and hiking.
 Nearby Mount Nanos is a twelve-kilometre-long limestone plateau where World War II partisans fought Italian troops for control of the country's western border; its highest point is Suhi Vrh, from where you can see Mount Triglav to the north and the Adriatic to the south.

-Written by local enthusiast for Postojna hostels
+Written by Travel Expert Postojna

 Fiona Thompson